Tosshhii/WMA4-IPT2-repo/README.md

 # WMA4-IPT2-repo
-A repo for our portfolio case study
+A repo for our portfolio case study.